 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your website or blog as described in Part Two.
-Then, get it configured as shown in Part Three.
-After all this is in place, you can then automate your content distribution using plugins like the ones listed in the next section.
+Simple … first, set up your site as described in Part Two.
+Then, expertly configure it as explained in Part Three.
+After all this is in place, you can then automate the content distribution using plugins like the ones discussed in the section below.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a brief look at a few traffic-generating WordPress plugins that can:
+Let’s take a quick look at a number of WordPress plugins that can be used to:

-- Syndicate content via RSS to other websites
+- Distribute content automatically via RSS feeds to other sites

-You can get your posts automatically distributed to sites like Tumblr, Facebook, Twitter, GooglePlus, LinkedIn and more as soon as you publish new content using a plugin like JetPack.
+You can get your posts automatically distributed to sites like Twitter, Facebook, Tumblr, Google+, LinkedIn and more as soon as you publish new content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/

-After installing Jetpack, you will need to connect the plugin to the WordPress.com account you set up in Part 3 …
+After installing Jetpack, you will need to connect the plugin to your WordPress.com account …

 (Connect Jetpack to your WordPress.com account)